TARGENE/TMLE.jl/docs/src/walk_through.md

 ## Estimation

-Then each parameter can be estimated by building an estimator (which is simply a function) and calling it on data.
-For illustration, we will keep the models used simple linear models.
-We define a TMLE:
+Then each parameter can be estimated by building an estimator (which is simply a function) and evaluating it on data.
+For illustration, we will keep the models simple.
+We define a Targeted Maximum Likelihood Estimator:

 ```@example walk-through
 models = (